Silv3rPRO/slate/source/includes/_events.md

 Parameter    | Type   | Description
 ------------ | ------ | -----------
-differentMap | bool   | Returns true if was teleported to any unexpected map. distance     | number | Returns the distance from last cell.
+differentMap | boolen | Returns true if was teleported to any unexpected map. distance     | number | Returns the distance from last cell.